smnookin/smnookin.github.io/_posts/2015-11-09-tony-kilbridge-profile.md

 When Kilbridge quit his law job, he and his wife decided to move to Virginia because it “looked like it had a good lifestyle, a good place to raise a family.”
 His wife, a doctor, found a job in the area immediately, but Kilbridge spent almost two years looking for work and staying home with their boys.

 “That period was very unsettling," he said.
 "There was this fish out of water feeling.”
-Then, on the same summer day in 2001, Kilbridge was offered two dramatically different positons, both at the University of Virginia.
-He was offered the position of Associate Dean at the Law School and head coach of the [men’s rowing team](http://aig.alumni.virginia.edu/virginiarowing/) at the same school.
+Then, on the same summer day in 2001, Kilbridge was offered two dramatically different positons at the University of Virginia: the position of Associate Dean at the Law School and head coach of the [men’s rowing team](http://aig.alumni.virginia.edu/virginiarowing/).

 “The difference in pay grade was substantial,” says Kilbridge.
 After seeking the advice of friends and family, he turned down the law school position and accepted the coaching offer.